 Also, please read the reviews; they can help you decide on the correct size.

-4. You’ll be surprised by their quality and fit.
+3. Their quality and fit is impressive.
 I have several pieces in my closet from the past few seasons and am always impressed with how they wear.

 Let’s go shopping.